Bhagyashali3010/Resume_Scoring/README.md

 Welcome to the Resume Scoring application — an AI-powered tool to evaluate and score resumes based on predefined criteria such as projects, skills, experience, and extra-curricular activities.
-The application uses Llama for scoring, Gemini for language model-based processing, and a Flask + Streamlit-based interface for easy interaction.
+The application uses Llama for scoring, Gemini for language model-based processing, and a Flask + HTML-based interface for easy interaction.

 📖 Overview